Lenny's Podcast/Discussions

 milo

-One category of question appears repeatedly in the strongest transcript moments.
+One category of question keeps showing up in the moments we pulled.
 It's not clever.
 It doesn't demonstrate research.
 It creates space for the guest to say something they haven't decided yet.

 juni

 What do you mean by that is the obvious version.
-But the transcripts have subtler ones.
+The three moments we pulled are subtler.

 milo